OptimalScale/LMFlow/README.md

 ## Support

-If you need any help, please submit a Github issue.
+If you need any help, please submit a GitHub issue.

 ## License
 The code included in this project is licensed under the [Apache 2.0 license](https://github.com/OptimalScale/LMFlow/blob/main/LICENSE).